SUNRISE, Fla. – Kirill Kaprizov could have taken the shot himself.

 “If [Kaprizov] doesn’t pass to me there,” Zuccarello said, “it’s going to be a tough day tomorrow for him because I’m open.”

 As for Zuccarello’s four goals, those are also tops on the team — this after he racked up 12 last season while pacing the Wild in assists with 51.
 Kaprizov was one behind him at 50 to go along with his 46 goals.
+Currently, Kaprizov (10 points) is first on the Wild in scoring, with Zuccarello (seven) third.

-“Usually I have four goals until Christmas, so it’s better now,” said Zuccarello, who actually registered his fourth last Nov.
+“Usually, I have four goals until Christmas, so it’s better now,” said Zuccarello, who actually registered his fourth last Nov.
 12.

-But the early uptick is reflective of his reunion with Kaprizov, who soared to near career highs in 2023-24 alongside Joel Eriksson Ek and Matt Boldy.
+But the early uptick is reflective of his reunion with Kaprizov, who soared to near career highs in 2023-24 alongside Joel Eriksson Ek and Boldy.

 Factor in the airtight goaltending they’re getting from Filip Gustavsson, clean defending (even without injured captain Jared Spurgeon) and steady special teams, and the Wild at 4-0-2 have their best start since 2008.
 That was the last time they had a six-game point streak out of the gate.

-What’s more, they’re one of only two teams in NHL history to not trail in regulation through the first six games, their streak of 360 minutes the third longest by any Wild team at any point of the season.
+What’s more, they’re one of only two teams in NHL history not to trail in regulation through the first six games, their streak of 360 minutes the third longest by any Wild team at any point of the season.

 “I wouldn’t say it’s easy, but I’d rather play with the lead than not,” Zuccarello said.
 “It’s been good.
 Everyone’s contributing, and everyone’s playing really well.”